Inverse Probability Weighting-based Mediation Analysis for Microbiome Data: Abstract

 \section{Abstract}

-In this Supplementary Material, we provide proofs of Proposition 3.1, Proposition 3.2, and Theorem 3.3 in Section 3 of the main paper.
-We also provide the implementation details of bagging with the optimal subset of deep neural networks (DNNs), and additional results for the AML microbiome study.
+In this Supplementary Material, we provide proofs of Proposition 3.1, Proposition 3.2, Theorem 3.3, and Corollary 3.4 in Section 3 of the main paper.
+We also provide the implementation details of bagging with the optimal subset of deep neural networks (DNNs).

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}} {S\arabic{assumption}} \thesection{S\arabic{section}}